Boulder City Government

 - Have continuously resided in Clark County at least 30 days and in your precinct at least 10 days before the next election

-- Not be determined by a court of law to be mentally incompetent
+- Not have been declared by a court to be mentally incompetent

 The Election Department will mail you a Voter Registration Card whenever: